watertap-org/watertap/docs/technical_reference/unit_models/electrodialysis_1D.rst

    "transport number of ions in the membrane phase", ":math:`t_j`", "ion_trans_number_membrane", "['cem', 'aem'], ['Na_+', '\Cl_-']", "dimensionless", 4

 **Note**
- :sup:`1` DOF number takes account of the indices of the corresponding parameter.
+ :sup:`1` DOF number accounts for indices of corresponding variables.

  :sup:`2` A user should provide either current or voltage as the electrical input, in correspondence to the "Constant_Current" or "Constant_Voltage" treatment mode (configured in this model).
-The user also should provide an electrical magnitude that ensures a operational current *below the limiting current* of the feed solution.
+The user also should provide an electrical magnitude that ensures an operational current *below the limiting current* of the feed solution.

 Solution component information